Speaking

 I am by trade a writer and editor but I also really enjoy speaking, and give talks and performances based on my work with myth, culture-making and the more-than-human world.

 Alongside talking about the Dark Mountain project at conferences, launches and festivals, I’ve been invited to speak with audiences about different aspects of this collaborative work, ranging from the relationship between activism and art at Falmouth University to myth and the climate emergency for the Yorkshire Festival of Story and Under Her Eye at the British Library to a radical approach to time at the Kairos Club.
-I’ve also spoken online for conferences and webinars, inc;luding plaforms such as Advaya and Joseph Rowntree Foundation.
+I’ve also spoken online for conferences and webinars, inc;luding platforms such as Advaya and Joseph Rowntree Foundation.

 Some of the female Underworld myths I’ve been working with in recent years have also become performances.
 Having stepped out as the Cailleach on Rannoch Moor at Samhain and along the banks of the Thames at Spring Equinox as part of the travelling troupe, the Kairos Collective, Inanna took the stage in Divesting for Beginners at the Reading Festival of the Dark.
 Psyche appeared at the storytelling event Human//Nature//Stories as we all then jumped the leap day fire in Spitalfields, just before lockdown.